dennisja/mtn-momo/README.md

 ### Creating tokens

 - **Access token**

   This is a token you can use to access other endpoints of the API.
-You can create an access token for each product by using the `createAccessToken` method
+You can create an access token for each product by using the `createAccessToken` method.
+You will barely use this method as creating and regenerating a token when the created one is expired is dealt with by the [API endpoint utilities](#api-endpoints).

 ```js
 import { createAccessToken, TargetEnvironment } from '@dennisja/mtn-momo';